ubuntu-dev/BitDeque/README.md

 ## Q&A
 - Why is your code wrapped at 52 characters???
---Because I developed this on my tiny mobile phone (yes, really).
+-- Because I developed this on my tiny mobile phone (yes, really).
 Normally at my desktop I wrap lines at ~100 characters.